hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 sit amet consectetur adipiscing elit.
 ```

-In this case, is better not to assign a `@size` to the `InfoText` toggle, so that its typographic style is the same as the text that comes before/after the toggle text.
+In this case, it is better not to assign a `@size` to the `InfoText` toggle, so that its typographic style is the same as the text that comes before/after the toggle text.

 To apply a typographic style to the whole paragraph you can use a [Text](/components/text) component as a wrapper: